otrv4/otrv4/architecture-decisions/005-brace-key.md

 Ratchet algorithm.

 The first 3072-bit DH key agreement takes place in the DAKE.
-This takes place as a traditional Diffie Hellman key exchange and not as the combined quantum resistant key encapsulation mechanism (KEM) as proposed in Nik Unger's paper [\[1\]](#references) (which is described to be optionally used).
+This takes place as a traditional Diffie-Hellman key exchange and not as the combined quantum resistant key encapsulation mechanism (KEM) as proposed in Nik Unger's paper [\[1\]](#references) (which is described to be optionally used).
 Notice that the first derived DH key during the DAKE is used for generation